johnascott1/Project1Final/grades/Lab 7 Questions.md

 This program is a prototype to manage IT support tickets for a company.
 Users would call or email a helpdesk to report computer problems, and this program keeps a record of all current problems.

+The tickets are assigned a priority between 1-5.
+1 is the most urgent (e.g. all servers down); 5 is the least (e.g. missing mouse mat).
 When a problem is fixed, the ticket is deleted.

 For this question, you'll add some features to the program.